|Nutritional Guidelines (per serving)|

-- Bring to a boil, reduce heat, and simmer until mixture is reduced to four cups, about 30-45 minutes.
+Bring to a boil, reduce heat, and simmer until mixture is reduced to four cups, about 30 to 45 minutes.

-- When broth is almost reduced to the correct amount, in another heavy saucepan combine flour and butter.
+When broth is almost reduced to the correct amount, combine the flour and butter in a separate saucepan.
 Cook and stir over low heat until flour begins to take on a bit of color and turns tan.

-- When ready to eat, scrape some drippings and fat from the turkey pan into a saucepan and pour in the gravy.
+When ready to eat, scrape some drippings and fat from the turkey pan into a saucepan and pour in the gravy.
 Heat until simmering.
 Taste the gravy.
 If it tastes flat, add more salt, a bit at a time, until the gravy tastes rich and meaty.
-Then stir in pepper and serve.